ABM4ALL/Melodie/docs/html/_sources/tutorial.rst.txt

 In our test, the simulation task for each scenario is very short (milliseconds).
 Consequently, the overhead of creating new Python processes for ``run_parallel()`` becomes a significant portion of the total time, causing its slowdown from ~0.9s to ~5.37s.

 The key takeaway is not the absolute speed on this micro-task, but the **relative speedup**.
-The test clearly demonstrates that for Python 3.14+, ``run_parallel_multithread()`` effectively eliminates this high process-creation overhead, making it the superior architecture for computationally intensive models where the simulation time far outweighs the initial setup time.
+The test clearly demonstrates that on Python 3.14 and newer free-threaded builds, ``run_parallel_multithread()`` effectively eliminates this high process-creation overhead, making it the superior architecture for computationally intensive models where the simulation time far outweighs the initial setup time.

 **A Note on Paths and Parallel Execution**

-You may have noticed that some examples in the `examples/` directory require special handling to run in parallel, such as being executed as a module (e.g., `python -m examples.covid_contagion.main`) and having `__init__.py` files in their directories.
+All examples in the `examples/` directory should be executed from the repository root as Python modules, for example `python -m examples.covid_contagion.main`.

-This is a specific consequence of these examples being **nested inside a larger project structure** (the Melodie repository itself).
-When `run_parallel()` creates new processes, those processes need to be able to import the model's code (like `core.model`).
-The path manipulation ensures they can find the `examples` package from the project's root.
+This keeps imports consistent for both normal execution and parallel worker processes.
+The example directories are structured as packages, so no `sys.path` manipulation is needed.